nikspyratos/toybox/README.md

 #### Analytics

 [Fathom](https://usefathom.com) and [Plausible](https://plausible.io) are great options.
 If I had to choose: Fathom has more accessible pricing, and is made with Laravel!

+For tracking user actions in your app, [Spatie Activity Log](https://spatie.be/docs/laravel-activitylog/v4/introduction) is great.

 #### Backups